MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-power-bi-datasets-excel.md

 ---
 # Analyze Power BI datasets in Excel

-Whether you connect to a dataset in Excel by starting in Power BI with Analyze in Excel or in Excel with Get Data, Excel presents you with an empty *PivotTable* and *Fields* list from the Power BI dataset, ready to be analyzed.
+You can connect to a dataset in Excel by starting in Power BI with Analyze in Excel or in Excel with Get Data.
+Now that you've connected to the dataset, Excel presents you with an empty *PivotTable* and *Fields* list from the Power BI dataset, and you're ready analyze your data.

 ![Excel with data connected](media/service-analyze-in-excel/analyze-in-excel-connected.png)